yujunz/gitlab.com-runbooks/howto/lead-away.md

   and escalate to the team when necessary.
 - Act as an umbrella to avoid team randomization.
 - Have a laser focus on availability and performance of GitLab.com.
-- Keep the team aligned in the WoW (short term) in regard to the log term (~meta ~goal issues) sharing the knowledge when matters
+- Keep the team aligned in the WoW (short term) in regard to the long term (~meta ~goal issues) sharing the knowledge when matters
 - Fill the role of any other production engineer if the need arises.
 - Unblock others